Instructions for Form 8802 (10/2024)

 a minor child who cannot sign either parent by signing the child's name and adding “By (your signature), parent for minor child.”

-a child under age 19, or under age 24 if a full-time student, whose parent(s) reported the child's income on Form 8814 the parent who filed Form 8814 with his/her income tax return.
+a child under age 19, or under age 24 if a full-time student, whose parent(s) reported the child's income on Form 8814 the parent who filed Form 8814 with their income tax return.

 a partnership any partner or partners duly authorized to act for the partnership (general partner or partnership representative).
-Each partner must certify that he or she has such authority.
+Each partner must certify that they have such authority.

 an S corporation any corporate officer, for example, president, vice president, treasurer, chief accounting officer, etc., duly authorized by the corporation to bind the corporation in accordance with applicable state law.